benjaminleroy/user-guide/introduction-to-aimms/modeling-tools.rst

 .. warning::

-  The AIMMS WinUI and the page manager is deprecated, please refer to :doc:`deprecation-table`.
+  The AIMMS WinUI and the page manager are deprecated, please refer to :doc:`deprecation-table`.
   You may use the :doc:`webui/index` instead, and the :doc:`webui/page-manager`.

 The **Page Manager** allows you to organize all end-user windows